yanganto/move.vim/README.md

 # move.vim
-Syntax highlighting for the Sui Move smart contract programming language.
-Open to PRs to extend this tool.
+Syntax highlighting for the 2024 edition of Sui Move smart contract programming language.

 ### Installation